gumaerc-testorg/11.005-spring-2015/content/pages/assignments/weekly-memos-and-responses.md

 Weekly Memo
 -----------

-Students must write 300 words (based on this [memo template (PDF)]({{< baseurl >}}/resources/mit11_005s15_assign-memo)) providing summary and critical analysis of the readings assigned for the day.
+Students must write 300 words (based on this {{% resource_link 4ce7cf75-4831-ea7f-b772-8a0d7f02e006 "memo template (PDF)" %}}) providing summary and critical analysis of the readings assigned for the day.
 Each group will write one memo per week.
 These are due 24 hours before class.

 Weekly Memo Response
 --------------------